-I’m deeply into scientific discussions, especially with people I don’t agree with.
-This is, I guess, one of the reason that led me to the MESEC adventure, a series of international Workshops and WinterSchools that I organize with friends from all around the globe, under the sun of the Mediterrean see.
+I thrive on scientific discussions, especially with people I disagree with.
+This, I suppose, is one of the reasons that led me to the MESEC adventure: a series of international workshops and winter schools that I organize with friends from around the world, under the sun of the Mediterranean Sea.

 PhD in NeuroCognitive Modeling, 2022-2025